SpinW/spinw.github.io/pages/_presentations/SpinW_RealWorld.md

 outerURL: "/RealWorldExample"
 ---

-Tutorials on dealing with complex real world systems ans publication quality graphics.
+Tutorials on dealing with complex real world systems and publication quality graphics.